Can we say that the way of campaigning has radically changed over the last 20 years?

 Born in the 90’s I’m part of a generation which has seen the very first political digital campaigning arise.
 The first time I heard about technology intensive campaigning, was after the first election of Barack Obama in 2008.

 Obama’s 2008 presidential campaign kicked off our current technological revolution.
 His integrated use of social networking both online and offline as well as grassroots organization pioneered an entirely new way of campaigning.
 This was possible because technology has provided tools to scale engagement and movement in a way we could never have dreamed of before…

 Like everyone at that time I was fascinated by the way tech was starting to be used in political campaigns.
 However, as with every disruptive technology, we needed some time to work out the kinks.
 Finally, after trying (and failing), and overcoming the dreaded Shiny Object Syndrome, it looks like the fledgling campaign tech industry has finally come of age.

 But it is still a long road to the age of tech-intensive campaign….

 From Labor Intensive Campaign to Technology Intensive Campaign

-In the 1900’s the industry was highly localised and labor-intensive, with little information and few available tools.
-Mass advertising and public opinion polling emerged following the 1950s, which revolutionised campaigning but at great financial cost.
+In the 1900’s the industry was highly localized and labor-intensive, with little information and few available tools.
+Mass advertising and public opinion polling emerged following the 1950s, which revolutionized campaigning but at great financial cost.

 As I said before, the last 20 years have placed a whole new generation of tools at the candidates’ disposal.
 Higher Ground Labs described this evolution in their 2018 Technology Landscape Analysis Report.
 In their report, they gave an in-depth analysis of the various tools born out of our current technology-intensive age of campaigning.